-- Interviews with key campaign participants, including women with heart disease
+- Interviews with key program participants, including women with heart disease

 - Additional information about heart disease in women

-The Heart Truth logo, photos, and graphics for use in news stories or articles related to The Heart Truth campaign.
+The Heart Truth logo, photos, and graphics for use in news stories or articles related to The Heart Truth education program.
 Image Library

 For additional images, please email firstname.lastname@example.org.

-Social Marketing Quarterly featured The Heart Truth campaign in its Fall 2008 edition.
-The campaign is profiled in six original articles co-authored by members of The Heart Truth team and explores various aspects of the campaign.
+Social Marketing Quarterly featured The Heart Truth education program in its fall 2008 edition.
+The program is profiled in six original articles, co-authored by members of The Heart Truth team and explores various aspects of the program.
 The articles cover everything from research and branding to social media marketing and partnerships.
-Also included is a peer reviewed article on the campaign from its inception to the work that continues today as well as the team's top 10 insights into the campaign's success.
-In addition, below is a peer-reviewed case study titled "Using Social Media to Reach Women with The Heart Truth®" which is incorporated in George Washington University’s Cases in Public Health Communication & Marketing.
-For more information about these articles, please contact the NHLBI Health Information Center at 301-592-8573 (240-629-3255 TTY) or by email: NHLBIinfo@nhlbi.nih.gov.
+Also included is a peer-reviewed article on the program as well as the team's top 10 insights into the program's success.
+In addition, below is a peer-reviewed case study titled "Using Social Media to Reach Women with The Heart Truth®", which is incorporated in George Washington University's Cases in Public Health Communication and Marketing.

 Social Marketing Quarterly Abstract (PDF)